-In summer we enjoy our French garden and each year its evolving with more flowers, it is a wonderful long deep green garden, our very own petite park.
+In summer we enjoy our French garden and each spring year evolving with more flowers, it is a wonderful long deep green garden, our very own petite park.
 When exploring and travelling in France, it is impossible to avoid lovey gardens.
 Every village has hanging baskets overflowing with geraniums and petunias in hot pinks to purple, garden walls are lined with banks of Hydrangeas.
 There are old orchards big and small, and wildflowers grow in abandon along the country roadside.
 When visiting a Chateau or private garden you can only be inspired to make things grow.
 I love to travel outside the museum, taking in the landscapes, chateaux and touring across the regions of France as a living museum.
 Summer has inspired me to share with you my favourite gardens all located within 3.5rs of our home in Mayenne.
 Emblematic of the epochs when they were created; the gardens of the Kings and Queens & Empress of France, an artist, and the mother of one of France most famous fashion designers.
-I have created a easy self-drive holiday touring 6 French Gardens, a relaxed paced holiday touring Western France.
+I have created an easy self-drive holiday touring 6 French Gardens, a relaxed paced holiday touring Western France.
 There is no need to travel vast distances, your tour includes two of the most famous gardens in the world.
-Commence your holiday in Paris, then tour Normandy, Pays de Loire and ancient land of Brittany.
+Commence your holiday in Paris, then tour Normandy, Pays de Loire and the ancient land of Brittany.
 A circuit leaving you time to add other destinations and to enjoy long lunches.
-On completion in Mayenne, we recommend you continue on into the Loire Valley, or its only a afternoon drive back to Paris.
+On completion in Mayenne, we recommend you continue on into the Loire Valley or an afternoon drive back to Paris.

 2. Chateau Malmaison Home of Josephine Beauharnais Bonaparte